dotnet/aspire/docs/machine-requirements.md

 This will take on the free version of Codespace around 10 mins.

 > :warning: With the free version of Codespaces the development experience is not nice.
 We recommend using at least a Codespace with 16GB of RAM or use your local VS Code / DevContainers instance.

-> :warning: Currently the codespaces can not be used to try / debug the Aspire dashboard.
-This is a known issue.
-If you want to debug it, use Visual Studio or your local VS Code and the DevContainers.